 2. Journal Writing

-Nevertheless, at the moment, thanks to Tammy Strobel’s course Writing in the Digital Age, I’m finding journaling a highly effective tool for excavating and disassembling previously stuck patterning, in addition to the way it plants writing seeds.
+At the same time, I’m finding journaling a highly effective tool for excavating and disassembling previously stuck patterning.

 I read The Tapping Cure, A Revolutionary System for Rapid Relief from Phobias, Anxiety, Post-Traumatic Stress Disorder and More several years ago.
 I know that tapping works from observing how the technique dissolved anxiety at the dentist while having my mercury fillings removed.
 But, you can’t do everything, and tapping didn’t become part of my repertoire until now.